Women in Iran: Ancient Iran

 linear-Elamite women inscription.
 Late 3rd Millennium BC silver cup, Marvdasht.

-Archaeological excavations at Shahr-e Sukhteh ("Burnt City"), a prehistoric settlement in the Sistan-Baluchistan province of southeastern Iran, have revealed that women in the region during the 4th to 3rd millennium BC possessed high status.
-Of the seals discovered in graves there, 90% were in possession of women, who made up over 60% of the population.
+Archaeological excavations at Shahr-e Sukhteh ("Burnt City"), a prehistoric settlement in the Sistan-Baluchistan province of southeastern Iran, revealed that women in the region during the 4th to 3rd millennium BC possessed high status.
+Of seals used for monetary purchases discovered in graves there, 90% were in possession of women,who made up over 60% of the population.
 The distribution of these seals – instruments of trade and government which represented economic and administrative control – revealed these women to have been a powerful group in their prehistoric society.

 The early Achaemenid-era Persepolis fortification and treasury tablets refers to women in three different terms: mutu, irti and duksis.
 The first refers to ordinary (non-royal) women; the second to unmarried members of the royal family; and the last duksis to married women of royalty.
 Such differentiated terminology shows the significance of marital status and of a woman's relationship to the king.
 The tablets also reveal that women of the royal household traveled extensively and often personally administered their own estates.
 The queen consort and her ladies-in-waiting are known to have played polo against the emperor and his courtiers.
 The only limits on the extent of the authority exercised by the king's mother were set by the monarch himself.